-Any student who has been exited from the Jackson Regional Nursing Program, has an "84" average in each unit attempted plus a Level II ATI score in attempted units and "Satisfactory" clinical standing at the time of exit and desires re-admission must reapply and be considered for admission.
+Any student who has exited the Jackson Regional Practical Nursing program, has an "84" average in each course attempted, achieved the 60th percentile in the corresponding Kaplan assessments, has "Satisfactory" clinical performance and attendance must reapply and be considered for admission.
 Each applicant will be considered individually and may be required to pass comprehensive exam(s) and demonstrate proficiency in the skills lab in order to obtain advanced status.
-(Due to the structure of the Practical Nursing re-entry may not be possible for one full year).
-Any student not meeting the above criteria may reapply to the program and compete with the application pool for admission.
-Previous credit will NOT be considered.
+Any student not meeting the above criteria may reapply to the program and compete with the applicant pool for admission.
+Previous credit will not be considered.

-Any student who has been suspended twice and/or suspended from the nursing program due to violation of attendance, academic/clinical performance will be denied re-admissions.

-This policy extends to all individuals previously enrolled in practical nursing programs under the Tennessee Board of Regents jurisdiction.
-After a period of five years from the date of the second termination, an individual may apply to the nursing program and be given consideration for admission.
+Students who have been enrolled twice and/or suspended from a nursing program due to violation of attendance, academics, academic misconduct or clinical performance will be denied re-admission.
+After a period of five years from the date of the second termination, an individual may apply to the nursing program and compete with the applicant pool for admission.
 Advanced/transfer credit for this admission will not be considered.
+This policy extends to all previous enrollments in practical nursing programs under the Tennessee Board of Regents jurisdiction.

-In extenuating circumstances, the Practical Nursing Coordinator may review individual cases and recommend to the school Director exceptions to the re-admission policy.
+In extenuating circumstances, the Director of the Practical Nursing Program may review individual cases and recommend exceptions to the school Director.
 These exceptions require careful consideration and will be based on documentation provided by the student during the original suspension.